BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * `MessageHeaders` => (`message.headers`) what is the metadata of the message?
 * `ServerInformation` => (`server.*`) what is the server information?

-### Propogating Context from a Producer
+### Propagating Context from a Producer

-Because we may be participating in a distributed trace, we will need to set the traceparent and tracecontext headers on the outgoing message.
-Because we might be an intermediary we need to preserve any remote context by setting the traceparent to the originator of the flow, not reset it to ourselves.
+Because we may be participating in a distributed trace, we will need to set the `traceparent` and `tracecontext` headers on the outgoing message.
+Because we might be an intermediary we need to preserve any remote context by setting the `traceparent` to the originator of the flow, not reset it to ourselves.

-We will use `traceparent` and `tracestate` as message headers as defined in the [Cloud Events Distributed Tracing Extension](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md) to allow context propogation.
+We will use `traceparent` and `tracestate` as message headers as defined in the [Cloud Events Distributed Tracing Extension](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md) to allow context propagation.

 ## Consequences